limengbinggz/ddtlcm/JOSS/paper.md

 ---------------------------------------------
 ```

-To have a more comprehensive view of of the results obtained from 1000 posterior draws, we can load data named `result_diet_1000iters` to perform posterior summaries as described by the steps in the following sections.
+To have a more comprehensive view of the results obtained from 1000 posterior draws, we can load data named `result_diet_1000iters` to perform posterior summaries as described by the steps in the following sections.
 ```r
 data(result_diet_1000iters)
 # let the variable names be consistent for posterior summaries in the subsequent sections